Greystoke: The Legend of Tarzan, Lord of the Apes: Casting

-Hudson wanted to cast unknowns as Tarzan and Jane.
+Hudson wanted to cast unknowns as Tarzan and Jane Porter.
 "They are complete innocents, and therefore somebody new is more acceptable to the audience than a face you know.
 They also represent the innocent side of ourselves, and we should be able to identify with them.
 So Tarzan is what we might be, if we had lived like that: light, lithe, every muscle used, but not rippling like a Charles Atlas."

 Hudson tested four people as Tarzan: a Danish ballet dancer, Julian Sands, Viggo Mortensen and Christopher Lambert.
 Hudson said it came down to Lambert and Mortensen.
 "I just felt that Christopher was the right person.
 He had this strange quality – somehow, because he was myopic, when he took his glasses off, he couldn’t really see properly so he would seem to look through you into the distance."

 Andie MacDowell made her film debut as Jane.
 "The camera loves her, and I just felt she was the right person", said Hudson.
 "Of course it's a risk, but then the whole project is a risk.
 If I'm a good director I'll get the performance I want out of her."

 Preparation

 Hudson used Dr. Earl Hopper, the American author of Social Mobility, as an adviser on the film's psychological and social plausibility.
 He also used Professor Roger Fouts of the Central Washington University, a primatologist who has successfully instructed chimpanzees in sign language for the deaf.

 "Tarzan is everyman, and he is also everyman's idealized projection of himself", said Hudson.
 "We all aspire to be how he is, morally and physically.
 We'd all love to have that body, be wild, swing in the trees, and get the ideal woman, who is Jane.
-And all that, all that meaning, is dressed up in a terrific 'Boys Own' story, a marvelously exciting adventure yarn."
+And all that, all that meaning, is dressed up in a terrific Boys Own story, a marvelously exciting adventure yarn."
 In preparation for the movie, Christopher Lambert trained with real apes and said "I wasn't afraid of them, but you must show them respect."